YoungBoy Never Broke Again: 2023–2025: I Rest My Case, Don't Try This at Home, and MASA

 On May 8, 2023, Gaulden announced a mixtape titled Richest Opp and its release date of May 12, the original release date of rival Lil Durk's album, Almost Healed.
 Just a day prior to the release of the mixtape, Gaulden released the track "Bitch Let's Do It" exclusively to his YouTube channel.
 The mixtape released as planned while Almost Healed was pushed back to release the following week.
 Richest Opp debuted at number four on the Billboard 200 with 51,000 album-equivalent units in its first week.
 The mixtape garnered attention due to a song titled "Fuck the Industry Pt.
 2" in which Gaulden called out multiple rappers including Drake, J. Cole, and Lil Yachty.

-On June 12, 2023, Playboi Carti gifted Gaulden an Opium chain, which was a black diamond chain with an upside-down cross pendant and had taken to his Instagram account after a long hiatus to show the rapper wearing the chain.
+On June 12, 2023, Playboi Carti gifted Gaulden an Opium chain, which was a black diamond chain with an upside-down cross pendant, and he had taken to his Instagram account after a long hiatus to show the rapper wearing the chain.
 The makers of the chain, Jewelry Unlimited, responded that the chain was a gift from Carti, ahead of a collaborative album between the two, which was hinted to be titled, 004KT.
 On the same day, record producer F1lthy, alongside the executive producer of Carti's then-upcoming solo album, Music (released on March 14, 2025), had taken to Twitter (now X) to tweet "004KT", further creating discussions about the collaborative project.

 On October 26, 2023, Gaulden released the music video for "Deep Down".
 A day later, on October 27, 2023, Gaulden released two more singles, "Now Who" and "My Body".
 The singles would appear on Gaulden's twenty-first mixtape, Decided 2, the sequel to his September 2018, Decided, which was later released on November 10.
 At the end of 2023, Gaulden became the most streamed rap artist on YouTube for the fifth year straight in the United States and was the second most streamed artist overall behind Peso Pluma.
 Gaulden was the sixth best-selling artist in the US in 2023 with 4.2 million album units sold.